joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ![](./assets/vscode_open_folder.png)

 3. Open the `lab_10` folder in VS Code.

 ![](./assets/new_terminal.png)

 4. We are now ready to install our dependencies.
-Remember, we are using the package manager npm to install manage dependencies listed in `package.json` file (you can find this file in the root of your `lab_10` folder).
+Remember, we are using the package manager npm to install manage dependencies listed in `package.json` file (you can find this file in the root of your `lab_10` folder), take a look in this folder.
 We'll use the VS Code terminal to do this.
 Open the VS Code terminal and run the following command:

 ```bash
 npm install
 ```
+>> ensure you are in the `lab_10` folder when you run this command.
+Some of you may be in the parent folder; if you did not correctly clone the git repository, you may have a folder called `w-d-l-10` in your `lab_10` folder.
+If this is the case, you'll need to run the following command: `cd w-d-l-10` and then run `npm install`.

 The above command installs the dependencies listed in the `package.json` file, and place them in the `node_modules` folder (it may take a little bit of time).
 For now, we have pulled in just three dependencies: